 Console Theme allows you to change how Console looks after re-login.
-The most popular themes are the corporate "Gray" theme and the industrial-looking "Azenis".
-The "Black" theme is recommended for OLED screens and NOC displays.
+The most popular themes are the classic-looking "Gray" theme, the industrial-looking "Azenis", and the minimalist "Flat".
+The "Black" theme is very good for OLED screens and NOC displays.